-In 2013, Check Point also focused on small enterprise branches and small and medium businesses by introducing the 1100 and 600 appliances.
-The new 1100 appliances provide enterprise-class security in a compact desktop package designed for branch and remote offices.
+Check Point also secures small enterprise branches and small and medium businesses with the 1100 and 600 appliances.
+The 1100 appliances provide enterprise-class security in a compact desktop package designed for branch and remote offices.
 They offer unparalleled performance with 1.5 Gbps of max firewall throughput, 220 Mbps of max VPN throughput and a 37 SecurityPowerTM unit (SPU) rating.
-The new 600 appliances offer big security to small businesses, delivering powerful security to protect small businesses against the latest cyber-attacks.
+The 600 appliances offer big security to small businesses, delivering powerful security to protect small businesses against the latest cyber-attacks.
 They provide an affordable, all-in-one security solution with market leading performance of 1.5 Gbps of firewall throughput and 37 SecurityPowerTM units.
-Shortly after being released, the 600 appliances won the Network World Clear Choice Test Shootout that recognized Check Point for having the number one Unified Threat Management (UTM) product for small businesses.
+The 600 appliances have won the Network World "Clear Choice Test Shootout" that recognized Check Point for having the number one Unified Threat Management (UTM) product for small businesses.